 Repayment of income.
 If you include an amount in income and in a later year you have to repay all or part of it, you can usually deduct the repayment in the year in which you make it.
 If the amount you repay is over \$3,000, a special rule applies.
-For details about the special rule, see Publication 535, Business Expenses, chapter 13, Repayments.
+For details about the special rule, see Repayments in chapter 13 of Publication 535, Business Expenses.